A Brand New Journey: ANTARCTICA XXI becomes Antarctica21

 - Flexibility: Another major asset as you are constantly adapting to the changing Antarctic conditions and the requirements of your customers.

-– Customer-led innovation: The Antarctic air-cruise model was an innovation born out of empathy for the discomfort felt by travellers that crossed the stormy Drake Passage.
+- Customer-led innovation: The Antarctic air-cruise model was an innovation born out of empathy for the discomfort felt by travelers that crossed the stormy Drake Passage.

 - Team and family spirit: The company thinks and acts as a family.
 Everyone contributes with dedication.
 Every voice is listened to with respect.

-What are the main changes of the new visual identity?
+What are the main changes to the new visual identity?